-► Number plates would differentiate EVs
+► Green number plates for EVs

-► And also promote EV use overall
+► And also promote electric car use

-New government plans mean EVs could soon feature a green number plate in order to differentiate them from other cars – and help encourage the uptake of sustainable transport at the same time.
+New government plans mean EVs will soon feature a green registration plate in order to differentiate them from other cars – and help encourage the uptake of sustainable transport at the same time.

 Further electric reading

-What will they look like?
+What will the UK's green number plates for EVs look like?

-- a fully green number plate with black lettering
+- A fully green number plate with black lettering

-- the addition of a green flash on the plate
+- The addition of a green flash on the plate

-- the addition of a green dot or symbol
+- The addition of a green dot or symbol

 The relatively discreet green side flash won the vote - in all other senses the reg plates will be identical to any other number plate.